-They need a humid environment, so a substrate of cypress mulch, coconut fiber dirt, repti-bark, sphagnum moss, vermiculite, etc, or combination of all of these are a good choice.
+They need a humid environment, so a substrate of cypress mulch, coconut fiber dirt, repti-bark, sphagnum moss, vermiculite, etc, or a combination of all of these are good choices.
 As these lizards love to climb and hide amongst leaves, please furnish their cage with many sticks and fake or real plants for them to feel adequately secure in.

 You should try to keep the tank between 70-85 degrees, with a basking spot of around 90.
 Provide UVB as well, as these are active diurnal lizards.
 Misting should be done nightly, and the bedding should remain relatively damp so as to provide a good amount of humidity throughout the tank.

 Diet should be a variety of small insects.
 They do not like to tackle large prey and are quite delicate, so make sure the crickets and worms you provide are small enough so that they can easily chomp them up.

 12. Is a pothos plant okay for a water dragon cage?

 Epipremnum aureum, the pothos plant, is a great starter plant for terrariums.
 It doesn't require extensive lighting, seems to work just as well in high temperatures and humidity as it does in a cooler living room environment, and the trailing stems it produces adds an exotic and beautiful touch to any enclosure.

 It is not so much poisonous as it is containing potentially high levels of acidic toxicity which, if eaten often on a day-to-day basis, could result in problems.
 The occasional nibble here and there is harmless, and unless you are keeping a very herbaceous species such as a green iguana or a greek tortoise, I wouldn't worry about pothos being harmful.